blues/airnote.live/README.md

 It fetches all of its data from the Notehub Airnote project via the Blues [Notehub JS library](https://www.npmjs.com/package/@blues-inc/notehub-js).
 The Notehub JS repo requires an authentication token to interact with the Notehub API.

-ou can set this up locally by creating a `.env` file, and pasting in the contents below.
+You can set this up locally by creating a `.env` file, and pasting in the contents below.

 ```plaintext
 HUB_AUTH_TOKEN=<your token>